AndPerCast/DeepPantry/README.md

 ```

 Finally, head over to Telegram and start interacting with the chatbot.<br>
-The `/help` command will help you to get started.
+The `/help` command will help you to get started.<br>
+Application log messages reside on *log* folder.

 <br>